lengran/CS2AnnouncementBroadcaster/README.md

 }
 ```

-The **cond** section is optional.
+- The **cond** section is optional.
 It allows admins to set a pre-defined condition that can enable or disable a message from being broadcasted on-the-fly.
 There are 5 available flags, namely *CS2AB_flag_1, CS2AB_flag_2, CS2AB_flag_3, CS2AB_flag_4, CS2AB_flag_5*.
 Each of them can be set in the same way of setting an integer convar.
 The following operations are supported in the definition of a **cond**.
 Default values of these flags are 0.

   - Operations:
     - 0: disabled (the condition is always true)
     - 1: equal to
     - 2: smaller than
     - 3: greater than

+- The **admin** section is optional.
+It suggest the message will only be shown to players with an CSS @admin role.
+The defualt value of this filed is set to False.

-Coloring is supported.
+- Coloring is supported.
 You can put a simple square bracketed color in the message.
 For example,

 ```json
 {